stefke023/four_connect/README.md

 **Features**

-Play against an AI that makes optimal moves using Minimax with Alpha-Beta pruning Fully interactive graphical interface built with Pygame
+Play against an AI that makes optimal moves using Minimax with Alpha-Beta pruning

+Fully interactive graphical interface built with Pygame

 Dynamic win detection and turn-based gameplay

 Clean and modular Python code structure

-**Technologies Used**: python, pygame, minimax algorithm, Alpha-Beta pruning
+**Technologies Used**: python, pygame, minimax algorithm, alpha-beta pruning

 **How to Run**